-The best way is to work with an independent life insurance agency or brokerage.
+The best way is to work with an independent agency or brokerage.

-In doing so, you will be able to get unbiased advice, along with premium quotes from multiple life insurance carriers.
+In doing so, you will be able to get unbiased advice, along with premium quotes from multiple life insurance companies.

 By being able to look at different policy features – as well as premium quotes – you can make a much more well-informed decision about which plan may be right for you.

-What is the answer, then, when it comes to term or whole life insurance coverage?
+What is the answer, then, when it comes to which is better term or whole life insurance?

 The truth is that it depends.

-There is a long list of factors that can come into play when deciding which type of life insurance is best for you.
+There is a long list of factors that can come into play when deciding if term or whole life is best for you.